Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Numerical simulations

-Finally, we study the scenario in which the system of interest is measured after obtaining the output trajectory.
-In this case the algorithm guarantees that the classical Fisher information of the full measurement record is equal to the QFI of the system-output state.
-This claim is verified numerically by comparing the estimated classical Fisher information with the explicit expression of the QFI computed in section \ref{subsec:OutputQFI}
+We study both the scenario where system of interest is measured after obtaining the output trajectory, as well as the one where only the output measurement is considered.
+In the former case, the algorithm guarantees that the classical Fisher information of the full measurement record is equal to the QFI of the system-output state.
+This claim is verified numerically by comparing the estimated classical Fisher information computed using the method described in section \ref{sec:classical_Fisher} with the \emph{quantum} Fisher information of the system-output state.
+In the latter scenario, Proposition \ref{prop:CFI-QFI} insures that the loss of information compared to a `full measurement' is bounded by a constant which does not depend on time.